-19. When Marty looks into the window of the antiques shop in 2015, you can see a stuffed animal of Roger Rabbit, which was also directed by Robert Zemeckis.
+19. When Marty looks into the window of the antiques shop in 2015, you can see a stuffed animal of Roger Rabbit, whose movie was also directed by Robert Zemeckis.

 20. Also, the movie theater in 2015 is screening Jaws 19 by Max Spielberg — Steven's son.

-22. Johnny Depp read for Marty McFly, but the producer Bob Gale dosen’t even remember him reading for the part.
+22. Johnny Depp read for Marty McFly, but the producer Bob Gale doesn't even remember him reading for the part.

 23. There is a homage to Stanley Kubrick's Dr. Strangelove at the beginning of the film when Marty hooks up his guitar to Doc's CRM-114 speaker system — something frequently referenced in Kubrick films.